HELPS ME THINK

 in 2016 I woke up and decided to follow the whisperings of my inky soul.

-I wanted to be an illustrator.
+I wanted to be an mixed media illustrator.
 And I wanted to illustrate wonderful, magical books for children.
+I still use my graphic design skills creating infographics and brand identities for all kinds of businesses and enjoy concept work so I am not completely off the grid.

-I’m also a proud dyslexic and have always found words something of a pesky challenge!
-So, as you can imagine, designing annual reports with thousands and thousands of words in them, was not the most fun work for me.
+It's important to note I’m also a proud dyslexic and have always found words something of a pesky challenge!
+So, as you can imagine, designing annual reports with thousands and thousands of words in them, was not the most fun work for me. - therefore if you need a layout designer with proofing skills.
+Stop reading!

 All of these things have made me the person – and the illustrator – I am today.
 Drawing, painting and inking have always made me feel complete and happy, and now I’m on a mission to share my happy work with the children (and their grown-ups) who need it the most.
 My books and prints touch upon the difficulties I’ve experienced, but in the most hopeful and positive way, while the characters I create all have very special messages to deliver.